ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 Ran all test suites matching /(packages|codemods|eslint)\/.*babel-parser.*\/test/i with tests matching "curry function".
 make: *** [test-only] Error 1
 ```
-I guess that the environment variables `TEST_ONLY=babel-parser TEST_GREP="curry function"`
+The environment variables `TEST_ONLY=babel-parser TEST_GREP="curry function"`
-set the test to run only the `babel-parser` tests and to grep for the string `curry function`.
+set the test to run only the `babel-parser` tests and to grep for the string `curry function` in the test description.

 ### BABEL_ENV=test npx jest -u packages/babel-parser/test/curry-function.js